abarrau/Cloudlog-plugins/README.md

-# cloudlog-plugins
+# Cloudlog-plugins
-some plugins for the cloudlog projet
+some plugins for the Cloudlog projet